seanli3/docker-haproxy-certbot/README.md

 #### Add a New Cert

-This will add a new cert using a certbot config that is compatible with the HAProxy config template below.
+This will add a new cert using a Certbot config that is compatible with the HAProxy config template below.
 After creating the cert, you should run the refresh script referenced below to initialize HAProxy to use it.
 After adding the cert and running the refresh script, no further action is needed.

 ***This example assumes you named you haproxy-certbot container using the same name as above when it was created.
 If not, adjust appropriately.***